 Clinical Genomic Analysis

 Since the birth of these new technologies it was recognized that machine learning and statistical techniques are essential in revealing useful insights out of these massive complex data.
 Since 2006, our group is consistently involved in this line of study.
 Thus, as part of the EuResist project we led the development of a novel Clinical Decision Support system for HIV patients, which analyzes clinical data along with corresponding viral genomic data of thousands of patients.
-We are also involved in the Hypergenes project, which focuses on revealing the genetic basis of essential hypertension.
+We were also involved in the Hypergenes project, which focused on revealing the genetic basis of essential hypertension.

 Contact: Yaara Goldschmidt